 4. Preligens / Safran (France) — AI-Powered Defense Intelligence

-Preligens (now part of Safran’s defense electronics division following acquisition) is one of Europe’s most specialized AI companies for defense and intelligence applications.
-The platform uses deep learning to automatically detect and classify objects, activity patterns, and changes in satellite imagery, delivering the kind of automated intelligence production that defense analysts increasingly require as the volume of available imagery outstrips human analysis capacity.
+Preligens (now part of Safran’s defense electronics division after its acquisition) is one of Europe’s most specialized AI companies for defense and intelligence work.
+The platform uses deep learning to automatically detect and classify objects, activity patterns, and changes in satellite imagery.
+As the volume of available imagery grows faster than human analysts can keep up with, this kind of automation becomes a necessity, not a luxury.

-Preligens’ algorithms are trained specifically for military and intelligence use cases: identifying aircraft types on airfields, detecting vehicle movements, monitoring naval bases, and tracking construction activity at sensitive sites.
-The company works closely with the French Directorate of Military Intelligence (DRM) and has expanded into contracts with other European and NATO defense customers.
+The company’s algorithms are trained for military and intelligence use cases specifically: identifying aircraft types on airfields, spotting vehicle movements, monitoring naval bases, tracking construction at sensitive sites.
+Preligens works closely with the French Directorate of Military Intelligence (DRM) and has expanded into contracts with other European and NATO defense customers.

 Key strengths: